Rwanda: Languages

 The country's principal and national language is Kinyarwanda, which is spoken by almost the entire population (about 98%).
-Inhabitants of Rwanda's Nkombo Island speak Mashi, a language closely related to Kinyarwanda.
+The inhabitants of the islands on Lake Kivu, including the island of Nkombo and the coastal areas of the western province of Rwanda, speak Mashi, a Congolese language widely spoken in the Democratic Republic of Congo.
+This is due to the ancient belonging of these territories to the former Kingdom of Bushi.

 During the colonial era, German was the first European language introduced to Rwanda, though it was never widely used or taught.
 After 1916, French became dominant under Belgian administration and was used in government and education.
 The 1962 Constitution made French an official language alongside Kinyarwanda.
 Dutch was also used in limited administrative contexts during the Belgian period.

 The return of English-speaking Rwandan refugees from Uganda, Kenya, and Tanzania in the 1990s reshaped the country's linguistic landscape and accelerated the shift toward English.
 As Rwanda deepened its ties with the East African Community and joined the Commonwealth, English became increasingly important in education, business, and administration.
 In 2008, the government changed the medium of instruction in schools from French to English to strengthen regional integration.
 Since then, the starting point of English instruction in schools has been adjusted several times.
-Private schools may still choose to teach in either English or French.
+While the national curriculum is in English, private schools offering international curricula may still opt to teach in French.